jundalisay/superblist/content/en/superphysics/principles/chapter-06.md

 - This is proven by successful people having more (metaphysical) grit than people who had high grades in school.
 - World leaders, such as Donald Trump and Kim Jong Un, are known for grit but not for intellect.

 The intellect is just the connection of ideas.
-But it is the feelings that powers the desire, not only to connect ideas, but to expand the scope fo the intellect.
+But it is the feelings that powers the desire, not only to connect ideas, but to expand the scope of the intellect.

+Superphysics asserts that while non-living things do not show intellect, they do show emotion by the way they react to physical phenomena.
+Unlike living beings that use the heart to process emotions, non-living things use the Radiant Layer directly, as ELectromagnetism.
+THe most obvious feelings that non-living things react to are those of heat and cold.

 ## Superphysics Closes the Gap Between Intellect and Feelings

-Our hearts leads us to errors because the Western educational system, spread globally through colonization, has focused on brain development and not on heart development.
+Human hearts lead us to errors because the Western educational system, spread globally through colonization, has focused on brain development and not on heart development.
 This leads to:
 - physicists using their intellect to create nuclear weapons
 - the recommendations of intelligent climate scientists being ignored
 - mathematicians using their intellect to game the stock market